ThreeFourSeven/sevenrandall/_posts/2020-05-14-intro-to-python-game-dev-p3.md

         entity.draw(self)
 ```

 If you are confused and have no idea how any of this will make life easier thats okay, I urge you to bare with me and look at this example.
 Lets say you wanted to clone a mobile game about a bird that tries to not fall off the map or run into green poles.
-Then we can make a Pole and bird entity that each contain their own relative logic.
+Then we can make a pole and bird entity that each contain their own logic.

 ```python
 DISPLAY_WIDTH = 1600